mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 ---
-title: Lifecycle Components
+title: Overview
-slug: /constructs/revali_server/lifecycle-components
 ---

-# Overview
+# Lifecycle Components

 Lifecycle components are classes that are used to manage the lifecycle of a request.
 Specifically, they are used to manage the request from the time it is received by the server to the time it is sent back to the client.
 Each can have dedicated tasks, such as logging, authentication, and authorization.

 ## App Lifecycle

-Since lifecycle components are used for requests, they are called upon when a request is received by the server.
+Since Lifecycle Components are used for requests, they are called upon when a request is received by the server.

 You can think of a basic request lifecycle as follows: